Skip links

 in Tags

-Creso wheat, patented only 7 years earlier by Bozzini and Mosconi, obtained in “gamma fields” with radioactive cesium, is the most cultivated in Italy.
+Creso wheat, patented only 7 years earlier by Bozzini and Mosconi, obtained in the “gamma fields” with radioactive cesium, is the most cultivated in Italy.

 1980